Oneweb’s First Six Global Internet Satellites Are Safely In Orbit

 ‘First Man’ Wins Oscar For Visual Effects

-First Man, the moonshot tale of Neil Armstrong in the launchpad years before his historic voyage won the Academy Award for visual effects, topping a field of eclectic competitors that included the superhero epic Avengers: Infinity War, Star Warsfilm directed by Ron Howard and Steven Spielberg’s pop-culture collage Ready Player One.
+First Man, the moonshot tale of Neil Armstrong in the launchpad years before his historic voyage won the Academy Award for visual effects, topping a field of eclectic competitors that included the superhero epic Avengers: Infinity War, a Star Warsfilm directed by Ron Howard and Steven Spielberg’s pop-culture collage Ready Player One.

 Read more at: deadline